Elks donate $2,000 to Christ Boulevard Methodist Church Veterans Food Pantry

-The Statesville Elks Lodge gave a program to feed veterans a hand to in the form of a $2,000 check earlier this year.
+The Statesville Elks Lodge gave a program to feed veterans a hand to in the form of a $2,000 check last month.

 The donation was to the Christ Boulevard United Methodist Church Veterans Food Pantry.